evoila/tim-kafka-nozzle/README.md

 # autoscaler-nozzle

 This project is a fork from [kafka-firehose-nozzle](https://github.com/rakutentech/kafka-firehose-nozzle) and changes the output from JSON to protobuf.
+It is part of the [osb-autoscaler-framework](https://github.com/evoila/osb-autoscaler-core).

 Unlike the nozzle from rakutentech this nozzle publishes `ContainerMetric` and `HttpStartStop` events to two seperate topics for all applications.